 He further expressed his fear that the issue of eastern Sudan will be neglected again in the future.
 “By this development, it has lost its particularity.”

-The FFC-DB was formed earlier this year by leaders of rebel movements that signed the Juba Peace Agreement with the Sudanese government in October 2020.
+The FFC-DB was formed in early November by leaders of rebel movements that signed the Juba Peace Agreement with the Sudanese government in October 2020.

 “The Democratic Block seeks to expand its alliances with all marginalised regions in the country,” El Wakeel continued.
 “Especially since the east suffers from marginalisation since ages.
 We must find themselves in all political layers of the state without exception.”